skip to main content

 Looking for the fastest internet speed possible?
 Read our fastest internet providers guide to get the scoop.

-Having 940–1,000 Mbps speed lets you basically do anything over the internet quickly and easily—so it’s the go-to if you’re a professional gamer, full-time Bitcoin miner, freelance writer, or social media influencer who’s uploading new videos every day.
+Having 940–1,000 Mbps speed lets you basically do anything over the internet quickly and easily—so it’s the go-to if you’re a professional gamer, full-time Bitcoin miner, or social media influencer who’s uploading new videos every day.

 Not surprisingly, these speeds come at a higher price.
 Do you need gigabit internet?
 Not necessarily.
 Do you want it?
 You do you, apartment dweller.
 The choice is yours.

-Buying or renting modems and routers
+Buying vs. renting modems and routers

 Pro tip: